aslam2368/angular-6-datatable/README.md

-# Table component with sorting and pagination for Angular
+# Table component with sorting and pagination and filtering for Angular
 It is a forked version of [@abdulk1/angular-6-datatable](https://github.com/abdulk1/angular-6-datatable) updated to Angular 6.

 ##